octimot/StoryToolkitAI/FEATURES.md

 ### Usage and billing

-To find out how many tokens you've used within the Assistant window, just type `[usage]` in the Assistant window and you'll get a cost estimate.
-Again, this is just an estimate, so you should check with your model provider to see the actual cost.
+To find out how many tokens you've used within the Assistant window, just type `[usage]` in the Assistant window and you'll get an estimate.

+The latest versions of the tool no longer includes pricing information for models since these fluctuate and its almost impossible to keep them up to date.
+Please check with your model provider for exact pricing info since this is the most accurate way to know how much you're going to be charged.

 ### Assistant window